 - An Adopt a Platform certificate and map depicting the location of the nest site, including a link to where the nest can be viewed on a map online.

-- A digital photo of the nesting platform and the young produced (during the nesting season after adoption).
+- A digital photo of the nesting platform showing its current condition.

 Adopt-a-Platform ~ $250